 A cat's name entire name, including cattery prefix, cattery suffix, and the word "of" may not exceed 37 letters, characters and spaces.

 Names of cats may not be changed, once registered, except for the following circumstances:

 A. Clerical error B. Addition of a cattery suffix to that of the owner of the cat C. Change of a cattery suffix to that of the owner of the cat

 Registered names of cats and catteries may not be duplicated or so similar as to cause confusion.
 They may not be of a derogatory nature.

 An application for registration of a cat not litter-registered and whose parents may or may not be registered but must be made on the official form of the association.
-Forms for cats who have been litter-registered may be found here.
-Forms may be obtained on-line. or paper copies may be requested from the via e-mail from the REFR office (be sure to include your mailing address) or by submitting written requests to Rare and Exotic Feline Registry, P. O. Box 543, Walnut Cove, NC 27052.
+Links to the forms for cats who have been litter-registered may be found below.

 Application for stud book registration must be by a REFR Litter Registration slip or by the REFR Application for Registration of Cat accompanied by a photocopy of a registration certificate for the cat from another association.

 Application for foundation book registration must be by the REFR Application for Registration of Cat and a three-generation pedigree, if available.